-- Personal Tutor/Student Academic Tutor
+Personal Tutor/Student Academic Tutor

 - Module Tutor

 - Module Coordinator

-- Dissertation Supervisor (Applicable only to programmes having a dissertation component)

 - Head of Programme/ Programme Coordinator

 Personal Tutor

 On entry to the University all students will be assigned a named personal tutor responsible for offering personal and general academic support and guidance that is clearly distinct from subject-specific tutoring.
 Student should formally meet their personal tutor once in the induction week and then at least at the start of each term.
 The student must be able to arrange meetings at other times also as required.
 The students could also seek advice through other informal channels for example email correspondence etc. The Personal Tutor is responsible for